Course Introduction to Programming

 */

-How to assign values to the elements of an array?
+How to assign values to the elements of a vector?

-There are two ways to assign values to the elements of an array:
+There are two ways to assign values to the elements of a vector:

 int v[5] = {1, 2, 3, 4, 5}